XLNT/auction-admin/README.md

 ### Note:

-Ensure your truffle version is:
+Ensure your truffle version is by running `solcjs --version`:

 ```
 Truffle v4.0.6 (core: 4.0.6)